2joephillips/2joephillips.github.io/_posts/2015-05-20-solve-5-problems-in-25-minutes.md

 ---
+layout: post
 title: Solve 5 problems in 25 minutes
-layout: post
-permalink: /solve-5-problems-in-25-minutes/
-categories:
+author: Joseph
+description:
+tags:
   - KataDay
+published: false
 ---
 The whole premise of KataDays are to take simple problems, and use them as a learning experience to improve my coding/algorithm/critical thinking.
 SO, to make make today interesting, I found 5 simple problems, at the end of this post , and I am giving my self 5 minutes per problem to solve each one&#8230;.